Still on Gig Performer 3? Key reasons to upgrade

 Gig Performer 4 was released 1st June, 2021, with the build number v4.0.51.
 In terms of version numbers, it may have looked like that jump from then current Gig Performer v3.8.1 to Gig Performer v.4.0.51 was not significant, but the very first Gig Performer 4 reviews recognized plethora of new features in Gig Performer 4.
 Examples are 49 Billion Enhancements from Synth and Software and The Biggest Upgrade Ever from MusicPlayers.

-The latest Gig Performer release v4.5.8 (released on 29th May, 2022) includes even more features and updates – check out the Release Notes page or this announcement in the Community forums.
+The latest Gig Performer release v4.8.2 includes even more features and updates – check out the Release Notes page or announcements in the Community forums.

 If you are on the fence and looking at what Gig Performer 4 has to offer, we want to speed up that decision – here are the key reasons to upgrade.
 All features are covered with instructional videos and/or blog articles.